Skip to main content

 Sexual Health

 Enjoying a healthy, pleasurable sex life, whether with a partner or on your own, is an important part of well-being.
-Hall Health offers an array of sexual health services to help you protect yourself from STIs and unintended pregnancy.
-We also offer pregnancy testing, abortion referral and prenatal care.
+Husky Health offers an array of sexual health services to help you protect yourself from STIs and unintended pregnancy.
+We also offer pregnancy testing, options counseling, medication abortion, abortion referral, and prenatal care.

 Free safer sex supplies

-UW Seattle students can drop by Hall Health Room 187 during our hours of operation to pick up 10 supplies per week.
+UW Seattle students can drop by Husky Health Room 101 during our hours of operation to pick up 10 supplies per week.

-Learn more about free safer sex supplies at Hall Health.
+Learn more about free safer sex supplies at Husky Health.

 Many sexual health services are available via telemedicine.
 Call us at 206-685-1011 to schedule: